-- the risk of unforeseen emergency or other unexpected need for funds - covering unforeseen day-to-day operational costs, for example employing temporary staff to cover a long-term sickness absence - a fall in a source of income - planned commitments, or designations, that cannot be met by future income alone, for example plans for a major capital project - the need to ensure sufficient working capital to cover delays between spending and receipt of grants - fluctuations in income caused by changes in student numbers or fluctuations caused by changes to the funding formula
+- the risk of unforeseen emergency or other unexpected need for funds - covering unforeseen day-to-day operational costs, for example employing temporary staff to cover a long-term sickness absence - a fall in a source of income - planned commitments, or designations, that cannot be met by future income alone, for example plans for a major capital project - · the need to ensure sufficient working capital to cover delays between spending and receipt of grants - fluctuations in income caused by changes in student numbers or fluctuations caused by changes to the funding formula

 The level of reserve will be reviewed and set on an annual basis as part of the budget setting plan.
 The Trust targets to hold an amount of carry forward commensurate to the level of financial risk.
-The Trust aims to hold a higher level of reserves in its first few years of operation until it is established in its permanent premises and no longer growing by adding year groups.
-This is in order to meet contingencies that may arise.
+Reserves are generally targeted at around 1 months' salary costs or up to 8% of total revenue income.
+However, it is not always feasible to achieve this level of reserve and a lower reserve level may be budgeted taking into consideration factors such as exceptional energy price rises and inflationary cost pressures.
 A reserves figure above nil is considered essential to the ongoing viability of the Trust.

-In-year reports to governors:
+In-year reports to trustees:

-- compare the amount of reserves held with the budget - explain any shortfall or excess in reserves against budget - explain any action being taken or planned to bring reserves into line with budget
+- compare the amount of reserves held with the budget - · explain any shortfall or excess in reserves against budget - explain any action being taken or planned to bring reserves into line with budget